Welcome to Kenya!

 Tsavo East National Park

 One of the oldest and largest African safari parks in Kenya, although not all of the park is open to the public.
 Key attractions include the Galana River and the Yatta Plateau, as well as several pools and dams used as watering holes by both birds and animals.
-Its relative closeness to the beaches and tourist attractions around Malindi and Mombasa, make it an ideal one-day wildlife safari destination for those who do not want to stay overnight.
+Its relative closeness to the beaches and Kenya tours attractions around Malindi and Mombasa, make it an ideal one-day wildlife safari destination for those who do not want to stay overnight.

 Tsavo West National Park